In today’s article I’m going to look at the use of ellipses […] and dashes [-/–/—] in fiction writing.

 ‘I was under the impression … didn’t you start that last week?’

-When used to indicate unfinished thoughts, a space is only required in front of the ellipsis:
+When used to indicate unfinished thoughts or at the end of a sentence, no spaces are required in front of the ellipsis:

 Or to build tension: